Rodney Bewes: Later career

-In 2010, Bewes also complained about his former co-star's refusal to allow The Likely Lads to be repeated on network television (both had to give approval), preventing him from earning anything from the repeats; "He must be very wealthy; me, I've just got an overdraft and a mortgage".
+In 2010, Bewes also claimed his former co-star had refused to allow The Likely Lads to be repeated on network television, preventing him from earning anything from the repeats; "He must be very wealthy; me, I've just got an overdraft and a mortgage".
 Shortly before he died, in an interview with the Daily Mirror, Bewes once more lamented the loss of his friendship with Bolam.
-Bolam, however, denied such a rift ever existed, stating after Bewes' death that they "didn't talk for 40 years because of their busy schedules rather than resentment", and he had "nothing but fond memories" of Bewes.
+Bolam, however, denied such a rift ever existed, stating after Bewes's death that they "didn't talk for 40 years because of their busy schedules rather than resentment", and he had "nothing but fond memories" of Bewes.
 Bolam denied he had the ability to block repeats of the TV series.

 Death

-Bewes died on 21 November 2017, shortly before his 80th birthday, in his seaside home at Cadgwith in Cornwall.
+Bewes died on 21 November 2017, six days before his 80th birthday, in his seaside home at Cadgwith in south Cornwall.
 He is survived by a daughter and three sons.